 Provides an opportunity to observe classroom management strategies.
 The student must request a placement from the Director of Field Experiences early in the registration process.
 Pass/fail grading.
 Prerequisite/Corequisite: EDUC 366.
+Please consult education adviser for specific add-on endorsement requirements.
 Offered each semester.